 Case Study · Senior Capstone, Spring 2022

-MultiVs — a single home for fragmented gaming knowledge.
+MultiVs - a one stop source for fragmented gaming knowledge.

-A centralized resource platform for competitive and casual gamers — character data, game mechanics, and community guides in one place.
-Built with a four-person team using the Goal-Directed Design framework.
+MultiVs is a centralized resource platform for competitive and casual gamers, providing character data, game mechanics, and community guides in one place built with a four-person team using the Goal-Directed Design framework.
 I led user research synthesis, designed the high-fidelity Game Library, Character pages, Community Guides, and Settings sections, and ran usability testing across two iteration cycles.

 Role